-The new Federal transportation law, Fixing America's Surface Transportation Act (FAST Act), requires states to develop and implement the highway safety program using performance measures, and continues the National Priority Safety Program that includes occupant protection, state traffic safety information systems, impaired driving countermeasures, motorcyclist safety, distracted driving, state graduated driver licensing and one new grant program on nonmotorized safety.
-Other changes include the addition of guidelines on driver awareness of commercial motor vehicles.
-This link is to harmonize performance measures that are common across programs of DOT agencies (i.e., fatalities, fatality rate, and serious injuries) to ensure the highway safety community is provided uniform measures of progress.
+The current Federal transportation law, Fixing America's Surface Transportation Act (FAST Act), requires states to develop and implement the highway safety program using performance measures.
+Beginning with 2018, state Highway Safety Offices and Departments of Transportation must coordinate HSP and Highway Safety Improvement Program (HSIP) identical targets for the three common performance measures (i.e., fatalities, fatality rate, and serious injuries).
+This link is to harmonize performance measures that are common across programs of DOT agencies to ensure the highway safety community is provided uniform measures of progress.
+The FAST Act continues the National Priority Safety Program that includes occupant protection, state traffic safety information systems, impaired driving countermeasures, motorcyclist safety, distracted driving, state graduated driver licensing and one new grant program on nonmotorized safety.

-The GHSP also will continue to implement the HSP primarily through funding to the eight Regional Traffic Safety Programs that cover all 55 counties.
+The GHSP will continue to implement the HSP primarily through funding to the eight Regional Traffic Safety Programs that cover all 55 counties.
 While these regional programs must focus on the State's priority issues, they also are allowed some flexibility in funding projects that may be more specific to their particular location such as the ATV crashes that are more common in the southern and southwestern parts of the state.
-The GHSP will continue to support and promote efforts to improve safety for all road users through a focus on occupant protection, impaired driving, and other laws that result in safer highways in West Virginia.
+The GHSP will continue to support and promote efforts to improve safety for all road users through a focus on occupant protection, impaired driving, and other laws that increase safety on roadways in West Virginia.